gamma-opt/oip-notes/course/part2/6-heuristics-1.md

 [] Add pseudocode for line search
 [] Add illustrative example to Golden search (of a univariate function) [] Add illustration of Nelder-Mead steps
--->
+[] Comment the code, based on what was done in the combinatorial optimisation lectures -->

 # Heuristics